PiotrWalczak2001/RustyWorkflow/README.md

 - holding the flow with the possibility of returning to the process
 - configuring reactions to defined events and errors
 - creation of looped flows
-- configuring time limits for the flow and specific activity
+- configuring time limits for the flow and specific action
 - storage of flows
 - different strategies for queuing and execution flows
+- process monitoring and reporting
+- versioning and control of flows
+- retry of flows and individual activities

 ## How to use

-Below I will demonstrate with some simple examples how this tool can be used

 (work in progress)

 ## How to install